 When applying for new jobs it is essential to submit a covering letter with your CV.
 Read on to find out the scenarios when it is appropriate to provide cover letters and the basic principles you should follow.

-Covering letters are vital if you want you application to be seriously considered and not overlooked.
-Most employers will expect to receive a covering letter and without this your application is unprofessional and incomplete.
+Covering letters are vital if you want your application to be seriously considered and not overlooked.
+Most employers will expect to receive a covering letter and without this, your application is unprofessional and incomplete.